 How Long Does it Take to Wire Money?

 A wire transfer can be set up in minutes at a bank or wire transfer service.
-Then, once it’s sent, wire transfers will take up to two days to arrive at the intended destination.
-If it takes longer, it’s not a real wire transfer.
+Then, once it’s sent, wire transfers will take up to 24 hours for processing when they are domestic.

-International transfers usually arrive within two days, but transfers made to or from a “slow-to-pay country” may add to that.
+International wire transfers can take between one and five days.
+They usually arrive within two days, but transfers made to or from a “slow-to-pay country” may add to that.

-Anyone interested in how to wire transfer money can follow these step-by-step directions to do it in an efficient and safe manner.
+Anyone interested in how to wire funds can follow these step-by-step directions to do it in an efficient and safe manner.

-2. Pick a provider.
 The sender can transfer the money online or go to providers in person and use cash or a bank account, depending on the service.
+(Some services, like Western Union, may allow you to send money without a bank account.)

 When sending through a wire transfer service, they may have to log in online or go to the service in person and link their bank account or take cash, choose the recipient’s country, delivery method, and account information, and fill out any other information that’s required.